maherharb/Diffraction/README.md

 ![sample_TEM_pattern_C.](sample_TEM_pattern_C.png)

 ## Visualize the lattice structure
-As a diagnostic tool, one may also generates a 3D rendering of a lattice structure such as the one shown below for sodium cloride:
+As a diagnostic tool, one may also generate a 3D rendering of a lattice structure such as the one shown below for sodium cloride:

 ```matlab
 >> Lattice.Symbol = 'NaCl';